CSCI3345-S18/web-apps-project-s18-horst-evans-1/README.md

-# CSCI3345-S18-Play-InClass
+# Webb Apps Group CSCI3345-S18-Restaurant

-This is the in-class code using Play for CSCI 3345 in Spring 2018.
+This is an application for restaurant management.
 It was built off of the [Play starter application](https://github.com/playframework/play-scala-starter-example/tree/2.6.x).